wn9237/rest_spec/markdowns/api/user_post_joinedgroups.md

-# Create
+# Create Group

-Create a new Create Group.
+Use this API to create a new Group.
 #### HTTP request
 ```http
 to be completed....